odesk/php-odesk/README.md

 limitations under the License.

 ## SLA
-Usage of API is reglamented by Terms of Use
+The usage of this API is ruled by the Terms of Use at:

     http://developers.odesk.com/API-Terms-of-Use

 # Application Integration
-If you want to integrate this library you need to have
+To integrate this library you need to have:

 * PHP >= 5.3.0
-* OAuth Extension installed (optional, we recommend using official pecl extension, but in case you want to use own library, you need to drop line 'ext-oauth' from composer json, or do not use composer, which is also optional.
-In that case you need to setup 'authType' parameter in your configuration options.
-The source contains a oauth-php library that can be used as alternative.
-See more in AuthTypes directory if you want to create an authentication layer for your own client library)
+* OAuth Extension installed (optional), we recommend using official pecl extension, but in case you want to use your own library, you need to drop line 'ext-oauth' from composer json, or do not use composer, which is also optional.
+In that case, you need to setup the 'authType' parameter in your configuration options.
+The source contains an oauth-php library that can be used as alternative.
+See more in the AuthTypes directory if you want to create an authentication layer for your own client library.
 * Composer installed (optional)

 ## Example
 In addition to this, a full example is available in the `example` directory.
-This includes `console.php` that gets an access token and requests the data for non-webbased applications, and `web.php` for webbased applications.
+This includes `console.php` that gets an access token and requests the data for applications that are not web-based, and `web.php` for web-based applications.
-There is also `console-own-auth-lib.php` available to present usage of own php client together with this oDesk library.
+There is also `console-own-auth-lib.php` available to use your own php client together with this oDesk library.

-Next to this a `composer.json` is included for use with Composer.
+Next to this a `composer.json` is included to use with Composer.

 ## Composer
-In order to easily integrate with your application it is recommended to use [Composer](https://getcomposer.org) to install the dependencies.
+In order to easily integrate with your application we recommend using [Composer](https://getcomposer.org) to install the dependencies.

-Below is a simple example `composer.json` file you could use:
+Below is a simple example `composer.json` file you can use:

     {
         "name": "odesk/my-oauth-app",